Alex has written extensively for trade magazines, radio,

 theories that have come up over the years.
 The first documentation of

-him discovered so far comes from an illustration
+him discovered so far comes from an illustrated

-he was, hair, eyes, armed with tools or weapons and a beard.
+he was then, hair, eyes, armed with tools or weapons and a beard.

 There are a hundred different theories that have come up over the years.
-The first documentation of him discovered so far comes from an illustration in 1710 and what a different character he was, hair, eyes, armed with tools or weapons and a beard.
+The first documentation of him discovered so far comes from an illustrated map of 1710.
+What a different character he was then, hair, eyes, armed with tools or weapons and a beard.

 So we must ask ourselves how old is our mighty man?
 Because of the regular maintenance of his outline over the years it is impossible to date him using traditional methods.
 Also, in the summer of early 1870's the Archaeological Trust decided to enhance his outline with white painted bricks and re-cut his outline.
 Did they enhance or change it?